lubabanairoukh/CheckPoint-project/kernel_modules_and_networking/README.md

 make clean
 ```

-in order to push in this linux i must setup:
+in order to push in this linux we must setup:
  git config --global user.email "you@example.com"
   git config --global user.name "Your Name"